 Pyne, S. J. 1997.
 America's fires: Management on wildlands and forests..
 Forest History Society.
 Durham, NC.

-Pyne, S. J. An introduction to fire.
+Pyne, S. J. In Press.
+An introduction to fire.
 America: Encyclopedia of Earth.

-Pyne, S. J. Smokey the bear.
+Pyne, S. J. In Press.
+Fire.
 Encyclopedia of American Environmental History.

 Pyne, S. J. 2006.
 The fire of life.
 In: Wuerthner, G. ed., Wildlife: A century of failed policy.
 Island Press.